rokath/trice/_test/ReadMe.md

 ## General info

 This folder is per default renamed into `_test` to avoid vsCode slow down.
-To run the test temporary rename into `test`.

-The main aim of these tests is to automatic compile and run the target code in many different compiler switch variants avoiding manual testing this way.
+The main aim of these tests is to automatic compile and run the target code in different compiler switch variants avoiding manual testing this way.

-For the user it could be helpful to start with a `triceConfig.h`file from here and to adapt the Trice tool command line from the matching `cgo_test.go`.
+For the user it could be helpful to start with a `triceConfig.h`file from here and to adapt the Trice tool command line from the matching `cgo_test.go` if no close match in the `examples` folder was found.

 ## How to run the tests

-- In `trice` folder execute `go clean -cache && go test ./...`.
-Cleaning the **Go** cache is recommended, because the CGO tests somehow keep pre-compiled files and when editing, this can led to confusing results.
+- In `trice` folder first execute `go clean -cache`.
+Cleaning the **Go** cache is recommended, because the CGO tests somehow keep pre-compiled files and when editing C-files, this can led to confusing results.
+- To run the tests `cd` into `_test` and execute `go test ./...`.

 ## Tests Details